JinghongM/Everlasting_Web/Back_End/Database/Table_design.md

 In order to shchedule our tasts, Here is a list about what we are gonna to do:
 1, Scenario: In what case, what servers should provide to our customers
 2. Necessary: what info, what resource we need for those servers.
-3. Application: How to design algorithm to implement those server using our resource
+3. Application: How to design algorithm to implement those server by our resource
-4. Data: How should our data be stored to increase the working efficiency
+4. Data: How should us store our data to increase the working efficiency

 ##  Scenario, Necessary, application